-The department has several practice areas that are dedicated to student use, with additional rooms available when classes are not in session.
-Sign-up sheets are placed on the doors of the dedicated rooms at the start of each semester.
-Students may reserve a regular daily practice time by blocking out time on the sign-up sheet.
-Otherwise, students are free to use any vacant room as needed.
+The department has several practice areas dedicated to student use, with additional rooms available when classes are not in session.
+Students are free to use any vacant room as needed.
 Please refrain from bringing food and beverages into the practice rooms.
-Technical issues with pianos should be reported to any member of the faculty.
+Students should report any technical issues with pianos to any faculty member.